testit-tms/api-client-python/docs/TestResultsApi.md

 Get attachment of TestResult

   Use case    User sets attachmentId and testResultId    [Optional] User sets resize configuration    User runs method execution    System search attachments by the attachmentId and the testResultId    [Optional] If resize configuration is set, System resizes the attachment according to the resize                      configuration    [Optional] Otherwise, System does not resize the attachment    System returns attachment as a file

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time